UMD-AOSC/hybrid-godas/workflow/rocoto/README.md

+Jian Kuang 20190627
+These scripts will be decommissioned after CROW

 These are the files that generate the XML control file used by `rocoto` to manage the hybrid-godas job steps.

 `hybridgodas.run` and `hybridgodas.status` should only be called by the user via the links that are created within an individual experiment directory.